Critics ask what took PG&E so long on wildfire safety effort

 Lawyers, industry watchdogs and a federal judge alike wonder: What took so long?
 They question the utility’s sincerity in the face of decades-long record linked to wildfires.

-The advocacy group The Utility Reform Network and a lawyer representing hundreds of wildfire victims suing PG&E expressed skepticism on Thursday after PG&E submitted its proposed safety plan to regulators.
+The advocacy group The Utility Reform Network and a lawyer representing hundreds of wildfire victims suing PG&E expressed skepticism Thursday after PG&E submitted its proposed safety plan to regulators.
 Attorney Frank Pitre says PG&E has historically accepted high risks in its electrical operations.

-PG&E says it isn’t waiting for regulatory approval and has already begun implementing enhanced safety measures meant to reduce the number of wildfires if causes.
+PG&E says it isn’t waiting for regulatory approval and has already begun implementing enhanced safety measures meant to reduce the number of wildfires.

 Most Read Business Stories